Beyond the Algorithm: Building AI Agents with Low-Code Platforms and APIs

 - AI agents automate tasks, but that's the tip of the iceberg, really.
 They can make decisions and, learn too.
 It's kinda wild.
 Think about a customer service chatbot that actually gets better at answering questions over time, not just giving you the same canned responses.

 - They're shaking up all sorts of business functions.
 Customer service is the obvious one, but what about using ai agents for hyper-personalized marketing campaigns or even for things like fraud detection in finance?
+(Guide to Financial Services AI Agents - Salesforce)

 Now, that's where its getting interesting.
 We're not just talking about chatbots anymore.
-Consider how DeltaAI - a national resource for ai/ml research - may be used to understand spatial data for city planning, or use ai agents in scientific computing [1,4].
+Consider how resources like DeltaAI, a national resource for ai/ml research, can be leveraged to build or enable AI agents.
+For instance, these agents could analyze spatial data for city planning, or be utilized in scientific computing [1,4].

 It's kinda amazing.